Sciprios/TrajectoryExtractorUI/README.md

 # TrajectoryExtractorUI
-A GUI extraction tool for trajectories using Pysplit.
+A GUI extraction tool to extract trajectories for a set of dates using a given set of parameters.

 ## Requirements
  Written and tested using Python 3.7 and Hysplit.
 All required libraries are given in the `requirements.txt` file.
 To install these using the following commands: